IsakLundstrom/D0020E_UWB_Nav_DR3/README.md

 To install and run the system:
 1. Fork the project and clone it down on the robot.
 2. Install the below noted libraries.
-3. Set all config variables to the correct value, eg. broker_address and the Widefind spot ids.
+3. Set all config variables to the correct value, eg. broker address, subscribe address and the Widefind spot ids.
 4. Run `python3 main.py` and the system should be active.

 Fally was run on `Python 3.6.9`, and should work on later versions.
 The system uses `Flask`, `phao-mqtt`, `pytz` and to install these use `pip install`.